-What is a Low Deposit Fee?
+What's a Low Deposit Fee?

-If your client were looking to purchase a property for $700,000, they would generally need a 20% deposit ($140,000).
-By utilising LDF, we may provide finance of up to 95% of the property value if your client doesn’t have the 20% deposit but otherwise meets lending requirements.
-This means your client would be able to purchase this property with a 5% deposit ($35,000), and loan $665,000 from us allowing them to secure a home sooner.
+If your client is looking to purchase a property for $700,000, they would generally need a 20% deposit ($140,000).
+By utilising LDF, we may provide finance of up to 90% of the property value.
+This means your client may be able to purchase this property with a 10% deposit ($70,000), and a $630,000 loan.

-Where your client is at the point of construction, an internal refinance on the land is required and an increase is to be submitted for the construction portion of the loan.
+When your client is at the point of construction, an internal refinance on the land is required and an increase is to be submitted for the construction portion of the loan.

 How does a loss event occur and who is covered?